OpenBB-finance/OpenBB/openbb_sdk/sdk/core/README.md

     )
 ```

 ### 4.1.5.
-Debug mode
+Environment variables

+The OS environment is only read once before the program starts, so make sure you change the variable before importing the SDK.
+We use the prefix "OPENBB_" to avoid polluting the environment (no pun intended).

-To run the app in debug mode you can use the following code or create a .env file inside
+To apply an environment variable use the following code or create a .env file inside
 `openbb_sdk/sdk/core/openbb_core/app`.

 ```python